 Easy Mashed Pumpkin (Purê de Abóbora)

 - 4½ cups peeled de-seeded, and cooked pumpkin

-- 2-3 tbsp unsalted butter melted
+- 2-3 tablespoon unsalted butter melted

 - 1 cup heavy cream or plain yogurt